Learn about the history of the Zika virus

 As Zika continues to spread, more human cases are confirmed, though there are no reports of any deaths or hospitalizations.
 Zika begins to be mapped as it moves to western Africa and Asia.

-Zika is found in mosquitos in India, Pakistan, Malayasia, and Indonesia.
+Zika is found in mosquitos in India, Pakistan, Malaysia, and Indonesia.

 Up until now, there had only been 14 known worldwide cases of Zika affecting humans.
 But in 2007, an outbreak occurs in the Pacific Island of Yap in the Federated States of Micronesia, and an estimated 73 percent of residents are infected.

-Brazil notifies the World Health Organization (WHO) of an illness in some northeastern states that’s characterized by skin rashes.
+Brazil notifies the World Health Organization (WHO) of illness in some northeastern states that are characterized by skin rashes.
 From February to April, about 7,000 mild cases are reported.
 Zika isn’t suspected or tested for.